kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ### Adding a role through the Kubecost UI

-Each team requires one or more roles, which act as sets of user mermissions.
+Each team requires one or more roles, which act as sets of user permissions.
 If you have already created a role or want to use an existing one, go on to the next step.

 ![Adding a Role](/images/rbac-teams-role-creation-example.png)